Linked Objects

 00000000-0000-0000-0000-000000000509 (Iterative bulk action task) for iterative execution mode and 00000000-0000-0000-0000-000000000508 (Single bulk action task) for other execution modes.

-Note that the taskTemplateRef can contain object filter, even with expressions.
-Those expression can refer to focus, policyAction, policyRule and configuration. variables.
-An example:
+taskTemplateRef can contain an object filter, even with expressions.
+Those expressions can refer to the focus, policyAction, policyRule and configuration. variables.

 <asynchronousExecution>